MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 # Azure Well-Architected Framework review - Virtual Machines

 [Virtual Machines](/azure/virtual-machines/) is an on-demand, scalable computing resource that gives you the flexibility of virtualization without having to buy and maintain physical hardware to run it.
-The intent of this article is to give you guidance about this resource based on the pillars of architecture excellence: Reliability, Cost Optimization, Operational Excellence.
+The intent of this article is to provide guidance about this resource based on the pillars of architecture excellence: Reliability, and Cost Optimization.
 If you are provisioning virtual machines in your design, consider the design principles and recommendations described in this article.

 ## Prerequisites

 - Understand the pillars that can help produce a high quality, stable, and efficient cloud architecture.
 We recommend that you review your workload, using the [Microsoft Azure Well-Architected Review](/assessments/?id=azure-architecture-review&mode=pre-assessment) assessment.

-- Review the Virtual Machine recommendations provided by [Azure Advisor](/azure/advisor/).

-- Review the built-in definitions provided by Azure Policy that apply to Virtual Machines.
-They are listed in the [Built-in policies - Compute](/azure/governance/policy/samples/built-in-policies#compute).
+- Use a reference architecture to review the design choices based on the guidance provided in this article.
+We recommend, you start with [Run a Linux VM on Azure](/azure/architecture/reference-architectures/n-tier/linux-vm).

 ## Reliability
 As you make design choices for virtual machines, review the [design principles](/azure/architecture/framework/resiliency/principles) for adding reliability to the architecture.

-### Design considerations
+### Design checklist
 - When defining test availability and recovery targets, review [SLAs for virtual machines](https://azure.microsoft.com/support/legal/sla/virtual-machines/v1_9/).
     - Singleton workloads should use Premium Managed Disks to enhance resiliency and obtain a 99.9% SLA as well as dedicated performance characteristics.
     - Non-Singleton workloads should consider two or more replica instances with Managed disks (Standard or Premium) that are deployed within an [Availability Set](/azure/virtual-machines/manage-availability) to obtain a `99.95%` SLA or across [Availability Zones](/azure/availability-zones/az-overview#availability-zones) to obtain a `99.99%` SLA.